ZeroGDesign/docs/docs/pages/menu/menu_faq.md

 Corexy is a motion system.
 Mercury One is not the only printer to utilize Corexy.
 There are a few variations of Corexy, where the belts are arranged a bit different.
 Mercury One utilizes a stacked belt system.

+## To Stealthchop or Spreadcycle?

+*With CoreXY systems, it is best to use Spreadcycle.*

+Spreadcycle makes use of more torque and accuracy.
+If you use Stealthchop you will likely get grinding noises and wonder if things are broken.

+#### How is this done in Klipper?

+It can be done with one of two:
+1. By not defining a Stealthchop
+2. Or setting `Stealthchop:0` in your config file.

+#### How is this done in Marlin?

+Soon&trade;

 ## Where is the best place to find up to date info?

 You found it!
 [The ZeroG Docs](/).